 The Main Purposes Of Using Lotion On Tattoos

-Whilst many people acknowledge that applying lotion to a tattoo is generally a sensible thing to do; some people are unsure about what the lotion actually does in order to aid the tattoo.
+While most people acknowledge that applying lotion to a tattoo is generally a sensible thing to do, some are unsure about what the lotion actually does to aid the tattoo’s healing.

 Below are a few reasons why applying lotion to a new tattoo can be beneficial:

-By applying lotion on a tattoo, the skin will begin to absorb it, allowing the area to re-hydrate and become more elasticated and supple, helping to speed up the healing process and to prevent any undesirable symptoms.
+By applying lotion to a tattoo, the skin will begin to absorb it, allowing the area to rehydrate and become more elasticated and supple.
+This help to speed up the healing process and prevent any undesirable symptoms.

-Many creams and lotions that are available are specially formulated to ensure that they contain the perfect blend of vitamins and nutrients that your skin is able to absorb and use in order to improve and speed its healing abilities.
+Many creams and lotions are specially formulated to ensure they contain the perfect blend of vitamins and nutrients that your skin can absorb and use to heal itself.

 Ability To Improve Appearance

 Once a tattoo reaches a certain point in the healing process, it will begin to peel.
 The peeling can look rather unsightly as large chunks of skin pull away and dangle from the tattoo.

 Although you should never pull loose skin away from a tattoo, applying lotion can help to mask the peeling skin.
 The lotion’s dampness will help to fold down the loose ends and keep them pinned tight against your body, helping the area to look less ugly.